Q: What is AWS OpsWorks for Chef Automate?

 Chef Automate includes its own console.
 The Chef Automate Console can be accessed through the OpsWorks link on the the AWS Management Console.
 After you click the link, you will be prompted for the credentials that you were assigned when you set up the Chef Automate server.

 Q: I am an AWS OpsWorks Stacks customer.
-Should I migrate to the new OpsWorks for Chef Automate service?
+Should I migrate to OpsWorks for Chef Automate?

 OpsWorks Stacks customers who are looking for full Chef server compatibility are encouraged to use OpsWorks for Chef Automate.
 To learn more about OpsWorks Stacks, see the OpsWorks Stacks product details page.